Provided by Flash Partners Pty Ltd (ABN 30 607 885 941)

 For example, if you agreed to buy USD 200,000 at a forward exchange rate of 0.7482 USD per AUD and the exchange rate has moved up to 0.8043 USD per AUD (equivalent to an increase of 7.5%), FlashFX may ask you for additional collateral through a margin call.
 This is to ensure the collateral held by FlashFX always covers any adverse movements in the exchange rate in the event where this forward exchange contract will need to be unwound.
 FlashFX will not allow any forward exchange contracts that are not fully covered by the collateral held by FlashFX.

-If we refuse to enter into a forward FX contract with you, we may also charge you an administration charge, which will be set out on our website atwww.flash-fx.com.
+If we refuse to enter into a forward FX contract with you or the terms of the offer that we provide to you lapse before you accept the same, we may also charge you an administration charge, which will be set out on our website atwww.flash-fx.com.
 You can obtain a free copy of information about this from us upon request.
-The administration charge will be deducted from the amount that is returned to your Account.
+The administration charge will be deducted from the amount that is deducted from your Account.